 Chipotle once sent out an animated GIF of its burrito bowl with a joke:

 Q: What do you call a tortilla chip that works out?

 A: A macho nacho.

-You might think that a great way to connect with your contacts is by sending holiday wishes every December.
-While there’s certainly nothing wrong with that, keep in mind that countless other companies are doing the same thing.
+You might think that a great way to connect with your contacts is sending out a generic holiday greeting come December.
+While there’s certainly nothing wrong with that, keep in mind, there’s nothing especially unique about it.

-That’s a really great idea because emails with personalized subject lines have a 26% higher open rate than non-personalized emails.
+Emails that contain a personal subject line have a 26% higher open rate than non-personalized emails.